muthas/stormpath-migration/README.md

 #### `--maxFiles (-f)`

 Max number of files to parse per directory.
-Use to preview the entire import.
+You can use this to preview a large import.
+For example, if you set the argument `--maxFiles 50`, the import tool will only run for the first 50 accounts, groups, directories, and other stormpath objects that are imported.

+- Example: `--maxFiles 50`

 #### `--checkpointDir`

 When the import script starts, it tries to map the Stormpath data model to the Okta model - for example, finding all unique custom schema attributes in the Account objects, or mapping linked Accounts to the same Okta user.
-For large exports, this can take a long time and sometimes cause memory issues.
+For large exports, this can take a long time and sometime cause CPU or memory issues.

-This state is saved incrementally to the `--checkpointDir`, which defaults to `{stormpath-migration}/tmp`.
-If there are errors that cause the import script to fail, you can just re-run the script.
-It will load this incremental state from the checkpoint directory, and skip the introspection work that completed on the previous run.
+Incremental import state is saved to the `--checkpointDir`, which defaults to `{cwd}/tmp`.
+If the import script is stopped, it will load this incremental state on the next run.

+**Note**, when running from a saved state, warnings and messages from previous runs will not be written to the console.
+Output from previous runs is stored in the `logs` directory.

+- Example: `--checkpointDir /Users/me/tmp`

-#### `--checkpointLimit`
+#### `--checkpointProgressLimit`

-The number of accounts to process before saving the current state to the `--checkpointDir`.
-This defaults to `10000`, which means that for every 10,000 accounts that are processed, a checkpoint is saved to the checkpoint directory.
+The number of accounts to process before logging a progress message to the console.
+This value is only used during the initial phase of the import, when the import tool introspects the Stormpath export data.

+If you are working with a large export, you may want to increase this limit to reduce the number of messages that are logged to the console.
+The default value is `10000`.

+- Example: `--checkpointProgressLimit 50000`

 #### `--fileOpenLimit`

-Max number of files to read in parallel.
-We use this to limit how many files we open at a given time from the export directory.
-You should normally not need to override this option unless you see an [EMFILE](https://nodejs.org/api/errors.html#errors_common_system_errors) error in the error logs.
-Defaults to `1000`.
+Max number of files to read concurrently from the Stormpath export directory.
+For large exports, you may want to raise this limit to increase thoroughput in processing the Stormpath export files.

+**Note**, raising this limit will increase the CPU and memory usage of the import tool.
+Defaults to `100`.

+- Example: `--fileOpenLimit 1000`

 #### `--logLevel (-l)`